compmem/smile/docs/tutorial.rst

 experiment, and the running state of the experiment.
 Until ``exp.run()`` is called, *trial* will not have a value.
 The next line defines a :py:class:`~smile.video.Label` state that displays text for a duration.
 By default, it displays in the middle of the experiment window.
-Notice that ``trial.current``.
+Notice ``trial.current``.
 In order to access the numbers from our random list, we need to use ``trial.current`` instead of ``words[x]``. ``trial.current`` is a way to tell SMILE to access the *current* member of the *words* list while looping.